Catskills Hiking Trails

 In the Great Northern Catskills of New York, discover the enchanting landscape, best viewed along wooded paths, bubbling streams and cascading waterfalls.
 Greene County offers a "big mountain" experience, year-round adventure and delight.
-Home to the highest Catskill Mountain peaks, the region offers an array of hiking trails to choose from.

 Find the "cloves" where legendary Rip Van Winkle succumbed to the magic of Henry Hudson's drink, and where painters and poets paused to capture the region's stunning natural beauty.

 Hike the Long Path, or the shorter Escarpment Trail

 For the experienced hiker, try the Long Path which includes the 21-mile portion of the Escarpment Trail.
 Beginning in Ft.
 Lee NJ, the 347.4 mile path winds through State Parks and continues through the Catskill Park for 95 miles and climbs some of the highest peaks in the Catskills, including Kaaterskill Clove and Windham Peak.
 The path offers challenging climbs interspersed with gentle walks.

 Along the Escarpment, find Kaaterskill Falls, the highest cascading waterfall in New York State.
 Admired for generations, and one of the best outdoor activities, the falls have captivated and inspired some of the Hudson River Art School's most famous works of art.